 When RR is increased, banks are bound to pay higher interest rates to the RBI which in turn prompts them to increase the interest rates on the loan products offered to customers.
 The customers are then dissuaded from taking credit from banks, leading to a shortage of funds in the economy and less liquidity.
 Higher repo rate means common people will have to pay higher interest rates on loans.

 MCLR is Marginal Cost of Funds Based Lending Rate.
 It is the minimal interest rate that lenders can charge in case a loan is taken by a borrower.
 Repo Rate is the rate at which banks borrow money from RBI.
 The MCLR depends on changes in the RR made by the RBI.

 Following are the components of repo transactions between the RBI and the bank:

 Higher Repo Rate means higher interest rates on loans and vice versa.

 Yes, an increase or decrease in repo rate increases or decreases the home loan interest rates respectively.

 Yes, a change in repo rate affects the existing personal loan interest rates.

 Banks borrow money from RBI and lend it to their customers at a higher rate of interest, thus, making profits.
 That is the reason Bank Rate is usually higher than the Repo Rate as it is an important tool to control liquidity.

-The current repo rate and reverse repo rate is 5.40% and 3.35% respectively.
+The current repo rate and reverse repo rate are 6.50% and 3.35% respectively.